top of page

 The Initial Acceleration Beyond the Start and During Pre-Max Velocity

 The following instruction on continuing the acceleration after the first three steps is assuming that the first three steps were executed in a decent manner.
-In other words, the effects of not moving violently and completely up into the "high post" position, of; faulty body alignment, collapsing joints and deficiencies in flexibility and power, and poor fundamentals that may occur during the first three steps won't magically disappear as the run progresses.
-After Starting Wel
+If not done so, the effects of various deficiencies such as faulty body alignment, collapsing joints, poor flexibility and power output, etc..., won't magically disappear as the run progresses.
+The Limiting Factor of Flexibility It is important not to underestimate the importance of flexibility.
+For child athletes, their

 johnmakell